-It is an unfair trade practice for any insurer to commit any practice defined in Section 4 of this Act if:
+It is an unfair trade practice for any insurer or health insurance lead generator, or any entity engaged in the business of insurance to commit any practice defined in Section 4 of this Act if:

 - A. It is committed flagrantly and in conscious disregard of this Act or of any rules promulgated hereunder; or - B. It has been committed with such frequency to indicate a general business practice to engage in that type of conduct.